Native Americans and English traders both came armed, and did not asssume every deal would be negotiated peacefully

 Source: National Park Service, Jamestown - Sidney King Paintings, John Smith Trading With the Indians

 The English sailing to Jamestown understood that the occupants of the New World might be hostile.
-The story of Father Juan Baptista de Seguera in 1570 may not have been known to the English, but those on the Susan Constant, Godspeed, and Discovery knew that the Roanoke Colony had disappeared 20 years earlier.
+The detailed story of Father Juan Baptista de Seguera's short stay in 1570-71 may not have been known to the English, but those on the Susan Constant, Godspeed, and Discovery knew that the Roanoke Colony had disappeared 20 years earlier.

-Shortly after arriving at Jamestown Island three weeks later, a brief flurry of arrows convinced the Council that a fort had to be constructed immediately.
+Shortly after arriving at Jamestown Island three weeks later, Edward Maria Wingfield (first President of the Council) ordered that just a brush barrier be constructed to protect the colonists on unoccupied Jamestown Island.
+A brief flurry of arrows then convinced the Council that a stronger fort had to be constructed immediately.

 sketch of triangular fort at Jamestown

 The English were wise to worry about their European rivals.
 There really was a threat of invasion of Virginia by international enemies, in addition to the domestic threat from Native Americans that were being displaced, in 1607.